 If you’re thinking the answer to the question “What is the difference between pasta and egg noodles?” is an easy, obvious one, you’re right.

 Well, sort of.
-Eggs are the big differentiating factor between egg noodles and pasta.
-But it isn’t that the latter is made without them entirely (although technically it can be), rather it’s that the dough generally calls for a smaller proportion of eggs.
+Eggs are the big differentiating factor between egg noodles and other pastas.
+But it isn’t that regular pasta is made without them entirely (although technically it can be).
+Rather, it’s that the dough generally calls for a smaller proportion of eggs.

-Now, as much as I’d love to give you a scientific, grey area-free answer like “egg noodle dough always calls for double the amount of eggs that pasta dough does,” these simple, fundamental recipes are never that cut-and-dry consistent.
-It’s one of those three-different-cooks-three-different-answers kind of conundrums.
+As much as we’d love to give you a scientific, gray area-free answer like “egg noodle dough always calls for double the amount of eggs that pasta dough does,” these simple, fundamental recipes are never that cut-and-dried or consistent.

-Pasta dough, as a signature, almost always calls for some proportion of semolina in addition to all-purpose (or pricy, super-fine, “00” flour, if you’re fancy), whereas egg noodles can be made with a wide variety of different flours.
+Pasta dough, as a signature, almost always calls for some proportion of semolina flour in addition to all-purpose (or pricy, super-fine, “00” flour, if you’re fancy), whereas egg noodles can be made with a wide variety of different flours.

 Egg noodles are basically confined to the broad, flat, thicker-textured classic noodle shape, though they come in fine, broad, wide, and extra wide versions.

 A big exception to this egg noodle shape rule, of course, are the range of Chinese noodles like chow mein and lo mein which are also technically egg noodles.
-Plot twist: ramen noodles, though yellow in color, do not normally contain eggs.
+Plot twist: Ramen noodles, though yellow in color, do not normally contain eggs.

 Now, that’s enough noodling around.
-Basta with all the pasta talk, let’s get to the recipes already.
+Basta with all the pasta talk, let’s get to the recipes already!

-Wait, stop.
 Don’t go running for the hills just yet.
-Just because Mom and Dad still have nightmares of the grey, gloppy, tasteless school cafeteriaversion doesn’t mean all hope for tuna noodle casserole is lost.
+Just because Mom and Dad still have nightmares of the gray, gloppy, tasteless school cafeteria version doesn’t mean all hope for tuna noodle casserole is lost.

-As much as we might all love a good osso buco, the iconic Italian braised veal shank dish, let’s be honest: making it requires a lot of work.
-Like, almost deterringly so.
-Which is what makes this pressure-cooker interpretation so incredibly appealing.
+As much as we might all love a good osso buco — the iconic Italian braised veal shank dish — making it requires a lot of work.
+That’s what makes this pressure-cooker interpretation so incredibly appealing.

 We’re talking tender chuck roast cooked for hours in a red wine-spiked beef broth packed with herbal aromatics and flavor enhancers like mushrooms and pearl onions.

 With chunks of sweet carrots, smoky paprika, and fragrant caraway seeds mingling with the rich beef short ribs, you need nothing more than egg noodles and a dollop of cold, tangy sour cream to complete this perfectly filling fall meal.
-Get our Crock-Pot Beef Goulash recipe.

-Celebrate the other egg noodles—not those familiar short, loose spirals—with this savory soy sauce-enriched dish with sesame oil, garlic, and ginger.
-Here, thin, dense Hong Kong-style egg noodles (think chow mein), are tossed with sauteed carrots, bell pepper, aromatics, and Sriracha, with cooked chicken for protein.
+Celebrate Chinese-style egg noodles with this savory soy sauce-enriched dish with sesame oil, garlic, and ginger.
+Here, thin, dense Hong Kong-style egg noodles (think chow mein), are tossed with sautéed carrots, bell pepper, aromatics, and Sriracha, and cooked chicken for protein.